 Tic behaviors seen in TD change over time, and vary in frequency and complexity.
-The following are the most common tic behaviors associates with TD.
+The following are the most common tic behaviors associated with TD.
 However, each child experiences symptoms differently.
 Symptoms may include:

 Some of the more complex tic behaviors associated with TD may appear purposeful, and may include the following: